Discovering Downtown Siler City

 Siler City is seeing a bit of a renaissance these days, especially within its downtown, which has a strong history as an artistic hub.
 A recent wave of entrepreneurs are opening restaurants and shops amid the long-standing studio spaces and a growing Latino influence in the economy.
 Even with the growth, Siler City retains its small-town character.

-There is no shortage of street fairs and events downtown, including the Spring Chicken Festival, hosted by Siler City Parks and Recreation Department each May to celebrate the town’s once-thriving poultry industry, and its revival is being underwritten by Mountaire Farms, which will open a major processing center later this year.
-Over the summer is the Koo Day Tah Street Festival, put on by Terry McInturff, who has built custom electric guitars in his workshop for nearly two decades.
-In the fall, don’t miss the Hispanic Liaison’s Fiesta de la Herencia Hispana (Hispanic Heritage Festival), which features food trucks, live music, a parade and a review of traditional outfits, including quinceanera dresses.
-When the holidays come around, the Christmas parade is always a big attraction, too.
+There is no shortage of street fairs and events downtown, including the Spring Chicken Festival, hosted by Siler City Parks and Recreation Department each May to celebrate the town’s once-thriving poultry industry, and its revival is being underwritten by Mountaire Farms, which opened a major processing center in April of 2019.
+Over the summer is the Koo Day Tah Street Festival, put on by Terry McInturff, who has built custom electric guitars in his workshop for over two decades.

 “There’s [about] six core people in Saxapahaw who decided to take that town and change the world,” says Lisa, who wants to do the same in Siler City.
 “Technology is in our favor, too, because you can have very high earners who also have a creative side and want to have a place for that.
 You can’t touch [the rents for] studio space in Durham for what you can get here.”

 A quick stroll in any direction downtown highlights Siler City’s connection to the arts: Nearly a dozen large murals cover the walls of downtown buildings, from landscapes that depict the town 100 years ago to two-story-tall bursts of floral displays on the rear of the NC Arts Incubator building by local artist JR Butler.
 Several others depict fanciful rabbits, once a major commodity for Siler City during its rail hub days, when the town shipped tens of thousands of rabbits to restaurants across the nation.
 Several of the rabbit murals are the work of Roger Person, one of Siler City’s longest-tenured artists.
-His Chatham Avenue gallery, Wingnut Artists Gallery and Studio, was once a department store.
-When he renovated the ceiling, he found original, ornate tiles hiding above.
-His gallery is home to huge canvas works, surreal sculptures and even some stained glass from early in his career.
-His work “Higher Education” – a chaotic stack of wooden school desk chairs that reaches nearly to the top of the room – were all originally made nearby at Boling Chair Company, a former Siler City furniture factory.
-Next door to Roger’s gallery is Twin Birch & Teasel, where Sue Szary weaves fabric creations on looms in her studio.
-Many of her creations utilize wool from her own sheep or from other local farms, including from alpacas at nearby Black Tulip Farms.
+He operated Wingnut Artists Gallery and Studio until his death in 2019.
+The space is now home to Fragments, a home store offering “previously-appreciated” artwork, home decor, furniture and more.
+Also on Chatham Avenue is Twin Birch & Teasel, where Sue Szary weaves fabric creations on looms in her studio.
+Many of her creations utilize wool from her own sheep or from other local farms.

-“It’s been a small-town place,” April says.
+“It’s been a small-town place,” says April Weaver, former director of the NC Arts Incubator.
 “Whoever walked through the door could have a show.
 But now I’m recruiting artists from around Chatham and outside [of it].
 I want to have a strong reputation as a regional showcase.”

 Outside of downtown, Siler City’s longest-standing eateries are all found closer to Highway 64.
 They’ve been serving famous burgers at Johnson’s Drive-In since 1946.
 It stays packed with locals until it closes at 2 p.m., so get there early.
 Just down the road is Bestfood Cafeteria, with home-cooked favorites in the main dining hall, including its fried chicken (see pg.
 89 for more), in addition to Hayley-Bale Steak House and a gift shop full of authentic local gifts and fun souvenirs.
 Don’t pass up Chris’ Drive In, a favorite of Jordan-Matthews High School students and local families, off Highway 64 on 2nd Avenue.